HAC-2020/swachev/README.md

 # swachev-
 # Covid-19 Repo/Project Recommender

 This repo contains an advanced recommender system for covid-19 projects based on language and keywords.
-This model is developed upon the already existing base model [1]
+This model is developed upon the already existing base model[1] with improved accuracy in recommendation using BERT Embedding[2]

 # Setup Instructions